M-o-a-T/moat/doc/spec_wire.rst

 All messages are protected by a CRC.
 The CRC is a 11-bit checksum (generator 0x583, reversed).
-This polynomial has a Hamming distance of 4 (i.e. it can always recongnize three errors) for messages up to 1023 bits.
+This polynomial has a Hamming distance of 4 (i.e. it can always recognize three errors) for messages up to 1023 bits.
 On a 2-wire bus that's 73 frames or 100 bytes of "real" data, which should be sufficient.
 (119 on 3-wire, 116 on 4-wire.)

-The CRC is calculated over the actual bus wire states, XOR'd with the initial bus arbitration state, so that a complete message can be pre-calculated.
-The end-of-message bus flips are included.
+The CRC is calculated over the actual bus wire states, XOR'd with the initial bus arbitration state, so that a complete message's CRC can be pre-calculated.
+The bus flips that indicate end-of-message are included in the CRC.

 The CRC is transmitted directly after the end-of-message marker.